fuzziqersoftware/newserv/README.md

 There is a fairly recent macOS ARM64 release on the newserv GitHub repository.
 You may need to install libevent manually even if you use this release (run `brew install libevent`).

 There is a fairly recent Windows release on the newserv GitHub repository also.
 It's built with Cygwin, and all the necessary DLL files should be included.
-That said, I've only tested it on my own machine, so if it doesn't work for you, please open a GitHub issue to let me know.
+That said, I've only tested it on my own machine and there is no CI for Windows builds like there is for macOS and Linux, so if it doesn't work for you, please open a GitHub issue to let me know.

-If you're using an AMD64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
+If you're using a non-ARM64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
 1. If you're on Windows, install Cygwin.
 While doing so, install the `cmake`, `gcc-core`, `gcc-g++`, `git`, `libevent2.1_7`, `make`, and `zlib` packages.
 Do the rest of these steps inside a Cygwin shell (not a Windows cmd shell or PowerShell).
-2. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
+2. Make sure you have CMake and libevent installed.
+(On macOS, `brew install cmake libevent`; on most Linuxes, `sudo apt-get install cmake libevent-dev`; on Windows, you already did this in step 1.)
 3. Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 4. Optionally, install resource_dasm (https://github.com/fuzziqersoftware/resource_dasm).
 This will enable newserv to send memory patches and load DOL files on PSO GC clients.
 PSO GC clients can play PSO normally on newserv without this.
 5. Run `cmake . && make` in the newserv directory.

 After building newserv or downloading a release, do this to set it up and use it:
 1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.
-2. If you plan to play PSO Blue Burst on newserv, set up the patch directory appropriately.
+2. If you plan to play PSO Blue Burst on newserv, set up the patch directory.
 See the "Client patch directories" section below.
 3. Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
 4. Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.
 5. Set your client's network settings appropriately and start an online game.
 See the "Connecting local clients" or "Connecting remote clients" section to see how to get your game client to connect.